-Plan Category Number of Common Shares to be issued upon exercise of outstanding options, warrants and rights (a) Weighted-average exercise price of outstanding options, warrants and rights (b) (1) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) (2) Equity compensation plans approved by Shareholders 1,147,082 C\$5.78 841,459 Equity compensation plans not approved by Shareholders Total 1,147,082 C\$5.78 841,459
+Plan Category Number of Common Shares to be issued upon exercise of outstanding options, warrants and rights (a) Weighted-average exercise price of outstanding options, warrants and rights (b) (1) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) (2) Equity compensation plans approved by Shareholders 1,171,506 C\$5.62 1,137,195 Equity compensation plans not approved by Shareholders Total 1,171,506 C\$5.62 1,137,195

-(1) Exercise price of Options issued under the Company's legacy option plan and LTIP.
+(1) Exercise price of Options issued under the Company's legacy option agreements and LTIP.
+Totals include all share based awards, including legacy option agreements.

-Up to 7.5% of the Common Shares issued and outstanding from time to time on a non-diluted basis may be issued pursuant to Awards under the LTIP and pursuant to any other security based compensation arrangement of the Company, including the Company's legacy option plan.
-See "Compensation of Executive Officers - Legacy Option Plan" and "Compensation of Executive Officers - Long-Term Incentive Plan" for further information.
+Up to 7.5% of the Common Shares issued and outstanding from time to time on a non-diluted basis may be issued pursuant to Awards under the LTIP and pursuant to any other security based compensation arrangement of the Company, including the Company's legacy option agreements.
+See "Compensation of Executive Officers - Legacy Option Agreements" and "Compensation of Executive Officers -Long-Term Incentive Plan" for further information.